 In typical Japanese fashion the first part of her training has nothing to do with actual cooking.
 She must wash the dishes, scrub the toilets and take out the trash.
 Just like traditional Karate training the first step in learning is the crushing of ego and proving your dedication.
-Similarly in the IDF (Israel Defense Forces) the first step is to tear you down in order to rebuild you, the right way.
-Of course the trainee has difficult understanding the process.
+Similarly, in the IDF (Israel Defense Forces) the first step is to tear you down in order to rebuild you, the right way.
+Of course, the trainee has difficulty understanding the process.
 Not fully trusting the instructor the student eventually lashed out and says, "But you are not teaching me what I came to learn!"

 The Japanese have a concept that is difficult for Westerners to comprehend, "Acceptance".
 Trust your teacher totally and accept whatever terms and conditions are being offered.
 This is not yet the time for questions.

 In the film, the student, Abby San, is frustrated and lashes out at her instructor, the head chef.
 She storms out of the restaurant.
 Next morning she humbly returns and says, in Japanese (big effort on her part), "I want to be your student."